7rakatt/E-COMMERCE-API/README.md

 - **authentication:** JWT authentication to ensure many users can interact with it.
 - **CRUD:** Implementing simple CRUD operations.
 - **Search:** Ability to view and search for products.
--**Roles:** only admin or moderator can add products or delete or update from website
+- **Roles:** only admin or moderator can add products or delete or update from website.